Tupper Lake (village), New York: Climate

 According to the Köppen climate classification system, Tupper Lake has a warm summer, Humid continental climate (Dfb).
 Dfb climates are characterized by a least one month having an average mean temperature ≤ 32.0 °F, at least four months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 71.6 °F and no significant precipitation difference between seasons.
 Although most summer days are comfortably humid in Tupper Lake, episodes of heat and high humidity can occur with heat index values > 89 °F. Since 1981, the highest air temperature was 92.7 °F on August 3, 1988, and the highest daily average mean dew point was 70.9 °F on August 1, 2006.
 Since 1981, the wettest calendar day was 3.44 in on November 8, 1996.
 During the winter months, the average annual extreme minimum air temperature is -27.4 °F. Since 1981, the coldest air temperature was -34.6 °F on January 4, 1981.
 Episodes of extreme cold and wind can occur, with wind chill values falling below -43 °F. The average annual snowfall total between September and May is between 100 in and 125 in.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Tupper Lake would have a dominant vegetation type of Northern Hardwoods/Spruce, (108) with a dominant vegetation form of Northern Hardwoods (23).
 The plant hardiness zone is 4a, with an average annual extreme minimum air temperature of -27.4 °F. The spring bloom typically peaks on approximately May 11 and fall color usually peaks around October 2.

+Transportation

+Rail

+Into the mid-20th century the New York Central railroad operated passenger trains from the south, through Tupper Lake, and to Lake Placid, Malone and Montreal.
+In spring 2023 the Adirondack Railroad again began operating passenger trains from Utica, New York to Tupper Lake as its northern terminus.

+Roads

+New York Route 3 and New York Route 30 serve the village.

+Education

+The school district is Tupper Lake Central School District.